essam-shahid/Essam_Shahid_Bhatti/README.md

 | 2020-01-01 |        1000 |       1.25 |             2.50 |            10.35 |            25.50 |     150.25 |
 |        ... |         ... |        ... |              ... |              ... |              ... |        ... |

+Solution:

+	Daily_ticket table was created at the start.
+We did all the necessary calculations in the previous steps.
+We already extracted date in the above steps, Since we had to calculate ticket/purchase per user daily, we calculated all the total amounts and items per ticket/per session.
+Once we had that, we found the ticket size per user and tagged daily sales against them.
+We then used the *NTILE(100)* function to create buckets of our ticket sizes.
+Then we used the 25th,50th and 75th bucket, and select the maximum of the bucket since the relative values are below that.

+	***We have included the NOT Exists clause so there are no duplicates in the final table if job is executed more than once with the same data.***

 ### Task 7: Incremental load

 So far you have only worked with one of the source CSV files.
 The objective now is to reproduce all the previous steps with the other file with data for February 2020 (`2020-Feb.csv`).
 Make sure to **load the data incrementally** into the existing tables without droping or truncating them.
 The objective is to simulate a batch process that would happen every once in a while when new data is available.

+Solution:

+	For incremental load, the best practice is to have a staging table, which will then load into intermediate table and finally into final table.
+Since truncate/delete was not encourages, we used NOT Exists where if an old record or a same record were to be inserted, the query would exclude these rows.
+To have a proper batch process, we executed "run" command recursively based on the number of files in the landing directory.
+We had created the table once, before executing our loop.
+	Once it is confirmed file is available in the landing directory, we pick one file and execute all the targets created above.
+We move the file from landing directory to file directory.
+We remove the first line and create a final load file and move the actual to done directory to keep a record of all the files loaded, in case we might need to load again.
+Having all the NOT Exists check ensure, there are no duplicates.We can run the same task again and we won't have duplicates.

+	***We have included the NOT Exists clause so there are no duplicates in the final table if job is executed more than once with the same data.***

 ## References